vakas-786/mod-3-anigram/README.md

 * CSS3

 # Technical Challenges
-The information for the project was provided by the /villages endpoint from the ACNH API.
+The data for the project was provided by the /villages endpoint from the ACNH API.
 Here is an example of the data the endpoint provided:
 ```sh
 {
 id: 1,